dsyzhu/gloo/docs/v1/config.md

 <a name="v1.Config"></a>

 ### Config
 Config is a top-level config object.
-It is used internally by gloo as a container for the entire user config.
+It is used internally by gloo as a container for the entire set of config objects.

 ```yaml